Milton Campbell

-Milton Campbell (born May 15, 1976) is a former track and field athlete from the United States who mainly competes in the 400 metres.
+Milton Campbell (born May 15, 1976) is a former track and field athlete from the United States who mainly competed in the 400 metres.

 His success comes during the indoor season.
-At the 1999 IAAF World Indoor Championships he set a world record of 3:02.83m over 4 x 400 metres relay together with Andre Morris, Dameon Johnson and Deon Minor.
+At the 1999 IAAF World Indoor Championships he set a world record of 3:02.83m over 4 × 400 metres relay together with Andre Morris, Dameon Johnson and Deon Minor.

 Campbell won the American Indoor Championships over 400 metres in 2004 and 2006.

 Campbell is originally from Atlanta, Georgia.
 He was a junior state, regional, and national champion runner with Quicksilver Track Club from Atlanta.
 In junior track, Campbell was as dominant in the 1500 meters as he was in the 800 and 400 meters.
+In college, he competed for the North Carolina Tar Heels track and field team.

 Campbell was a state champion in the 400 and 800 meters for Douglass High School of northwest Atlanta in Georgia's then-largest division, 4A.